 Growth in full-service restaurants in the forecast period will be stimulated by the growing number of women in the work force and Saudization, all of which have improved the disposable incomes of many local families.
 More restaurants also provided mixed gender sittings in restaurants, where previously restaurants had segregated seating areas for men and women.

-Amongst the worst hit players in full-service during the COVID-19 pandemic were pizza full-service restaurants, Asian full-service restaurants and middle Eastern full-service restaurants.
+Amongst the worst hit players in full-service restaurants during the COVID-19 pandemic were pizza full-service restaurants, Asian full-service restaurants and middle Eastern full-service restaurants.
 The lack of tourism in the Kingdom contributed heavily to the decline in sales felt by these categories.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).